NCAR/DART/models/cam-fv/readme.rst

 CAM-SE
 ------

-DART requires more information than what is avaiable the default output files from CAM-SE.
+DART requires more information than what is available in the default output files from CAM-SE.
 Set the following options in the CESM ``user_nl_cam`` namelist to have CESM generate the files required for DART.